Teams check destruction from Northern California forest fire

 Firefighters working in steep, drought-stricken terrain hope calmer weather over the next few days will help as they battle the Fawn Fire north of the city of Redding.

+“We’ve gotten fortunate in the last day or so,” fire spokesman Scott Ross said.
+“The winds have kind of lessened, and we’re able to get in there and get a lot of work done.”

-A fire update said winds were easing and temperatures were dropping, with rain expected to start Monday.
+Temperatures also were dropping, with rain expected to start Monday, officials said.

-Initial assessments found that at least 100 homes and other structures had burned, officials said.
+Initial assessments found that at least 100 homes and other buildings had burned, officials said.
 But that number was likely to change as teams go street by street surveying the destruction in the Mountain Gate area.
+It wasn’t immediately known when the damage assessment would be completed.

 Authorities have arrested a 30-year-old woman on suspicion of starting the blaze that erupted Wednesday and grew explosively in hot and gusty weather in the region about 200 miles (322 kilometers) northeast of San Francisco.